gamepycoder/2D-Block-World/README.md

 2d block world:

-Inspired by minecraft, terraria, lay of the land, vintage story and mine blocks
+Inspired by minecraft, terraria, lay of the land, vintage story and mine blocks.

+Blocks are 1/4 of a meter and the player is 8 blocks tall.

+You can:

+Place blocks and change